fossasia/pslab-firmware/README.md

 [128189.933262] hid-generic 0003:04D8:00DF.0032: hiddev0,hidraw0: USB HID v1.11 Device [Microchip Technology Inc. MCP2200 USB Serial Port Emulator] on usb-0000:00:14.0-2/input2
 ```
 - Install and launch the [PSLab desktop app](https://github.com/fossasia/pslab-desktop-apps) by following its README

+## License
+This project is Free and Open Source software.
+The project us licensed under the [Apache License 2.0](LICENSE).
+Copyright is owned by FOSSASIA.
+More details in the license files.